sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 distance. $d$ refers to the negative cosine similarity.
 </div>

-First, we compute the Pearson correlation score between the intra-object side-view accuracy and our previously reported measures.
-We find that the metrics that most highly correlate with the side-view accuracy is the shape bias on common objects (Pearson score: $0.86$).
+First, we compute the Pearson correlation between the intra-object side-view accuracy and our previously reported measures.
+We find that the metric that most highly correlate with the side-view accuracy is the shape bias on common objects (Pearson correlation: $0.86$).
-The correlation is similar for intra-category side-view accuracy (Pearson score: $0.80$).
+The correlation is similar for intra-category side-view accuracy (Pearson correlation: $0.
+80$).
 Visualizing the results in Figure 7 confirms that, the higher the shape bias, the more prototypical are the side views.
 The fact that the shape bias correlates with side views being more prototypical aligns with the fact that the shape bias emerges